zzz6519003/substrate-how-to-guides/how-to-substrate/docs/runtime-engineering/0/400/storage-migrations/nicks-migration.md

 ## Overview

 This guide will step through a storage migration on FRAME's Nick's pallet.
-It shows how to add a storage item that provides an optional field to include a last name, and write the migration ready for a runtime upgrade.
-This guide can equally be used in other contexts requiring a simple storage migration that adds a new storage item to the runtime.
+It shows how to modify a storage map to provide an optional field that includes a last name, and how to write the migration function ready to be triggered upon a runtime upgrade.
+This guide can equally be used in other contexts which require a simple storage migration that modifies a storage map in a runtime.

 ## Steps